britus/VSPDriver/README.md

 ### Update source code to install the Dext

-Change the the bundle ID in "VSPClientUI/vscmainwindow.cpp" in method "createVspController()".
+Change the the bundle ID in "VSPClient/DriverManager.swift".

 ## VSPDriver without any signing and security checks.